GLOBAL TRADE MATTERS – THE PRIVATE SECTOR THINKTANK FOR ECONOMIC POLICIES

 In collaboration with the Commercial International Bank (CIB), Egypt’s leading private sector bank, Global Trade Matters launched the Compete Egypt Private Sector Initiative in 2016 with the objective of enhancing the Global Competitiveness Dialogue in Egypt and improve the nation’s ranking on the World Economic Forum’s (WEF) Global Competitiveness index (GCI).
 Global Trade Matters has engaged with international organizations, private sector companies and foreign governments with the aim of sharing competitiveness based knowledge, experiences and knowhow, expanding the understanding and building new capacities for a more globally competitive Egypt.
 Global Trade Matters’ competitiveness based conferences and meetings have hosted global leaders and experts in competitiveness such as the Honorable Deborah Wince Smith – President of the Global Federation for Competitiveness Councils to engage with the Egyptian business community and further promote the importance of global competitiveness.
-The compete Egypt Initiatives has set a target ranking of 99 on the Global Competitiveness Index within the next two years.

 Foreign Direct Investment:

 In 2017, Global Trade Matters launched the “Demand Gap Initiative” with the objective of matching non-traditional investment opportunity with international investors and funds.
 The Government of Egypt has undertaken major economic reforms redefining the investment environment in Egypt with Billions of USD being invested in mega infrastructure projects paving the way for new investments and economic growth across the country.
 On the other hand thousands of factories remain closed and small and medium businesses lack access to domestic or international finance.
 Startup and venture capital investors are limited in both reach and volume of investments and transactions.
 The Demand Gap Initiative identifies small to medium investment opportunities in Egypt which have potential for geographic expansion and international exports, then matches them to other small and medium businesses in different countries or with start-ups and venture capital from abroad.
-The initiative also indentifies opportunities available through international organizations directed towards investment in Egypt.
+The initiative also identifies opportunities available through international organizations directed towards investment in Egypt.
 Global Trade Matters works closely with diplomatic missions in Egypt to facilitate the networking process and identification of potential investment opportunities in Egypt.